 “Project Thaw, Dr. Tate...”

-Erwin hesitated for but for a slight nod.
+Erwin hesitated, but for a slight nod.
 He was about to respond to her when the undergrad reporter persisted.

 “Let's just spare ourselves the typical denial that I'm sure you'll do, and get right to it, Doctor...I know about Project Thaw, Dr. Tate, and I also know that you are in on it!
 I know from sources I will not name, and I have visual and empirical data that backs Thaw's existence and your connection to the Group's bribes to public officials to block any environmental bills that would stop global warming!”

 Eyes were darting in their direction as the young woman talked.
-Partially to play it off, and partially because he felt the need to, he caught a passing, male scientist by his arm as he was passing by.
+Partially to play it off, and partially because he felt the need to, he caught a passing male scientist by his arm.
 “Call security—no, better yet, call the police.
 This student is trespassing on the Lab's grounds!”

 The younger scientist looked at Dawna skeptically.
 “You mean Dawna Pearle?”

 Dawna smiled at the young scientist's acknowledgment, but Dr. Tate was not amused.